 “There is no help for it; I must go back and get a better horse,” I said.

-I mounted and rode home.
-And I assure you, that was not the end of the adventure!
+I mounted and rode home, but I assure you, that was not the end of the adventure!